allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 ---

 The first question is — what is overmocking?
 There are few answers.
-When you mock something that you can leave or even should leave unmocked — this is overmocking.
-Example of this could be a simple model object with only getters and setters.
-Other way to overmock your test is to mock all of the dependencies and base this test on verify method.
+When you mock something that you can leave or even should use as it is — this is overmocking.
+Example of this could be a POJO object.
+Other way to overmock your test is to mock all of the dependencies and rely only on verifying interactions with mock objects.
 You will see that in my examples.
-Overmocking can also happen when you mock something that you do not own like an external library.
+Overmocking can also happen when you mock something that you don’t own like an external library.

-The answer for the title question is — it depends.
-I would even say that it is not always wrong, but it has some disadvantages.
-If you wantto unit test your code then mocking dependencies is a pretty much normal thing.
-Getting more and more mocks does not mean that overmocking is bad.
-It means that your code architecture might be wrong and you should think about redesigning it instead of unmocking things or change your unit tests to integration tests.
-But there are cases where answer for title question should be yes because tests without mocks are more reliable.
-And for the sake of this post let's say that overmocking is bad habit.
+The answer for the title question is — yes.
+I would say that mocking isn’t always wrong, but it has some disadvantages.
+If you want to unit test your code then mocking dependencies seems like a pretty much normal thing.
+Overmocking means that your code design might be wrong and you should think about redesigning it instead of converting your unit tests to integration tests.
+However tests without mocks are more reliable.
+And for the sake of this post let’s say that overmocking is a bad habit.
 What we can do about it?

-First, we can forget about unit tests and integration tests.
-Let's say that there are just tests.
-It makes a big difference because you think more about what functionality you want to test instead of how to test it or mock dependencies.
-There is one more thing, if you mock your own classes then it is probably ok, but you should avoid mocking things that you do not own, it may cause problems in production environment.
-You may find bugs on production environment because you assume that a piece of code works the way you want it to work.
+Don’t mock at all.
+Otherwise you may find bugs when you launch your application because you assume that a piece of code works the way you want it to work.
 Since it is a mock, you cannot be sure.
-Moreover, what happens when you decide to update version of some external library which you mocked in test?
-Test works just fine, since library is mocked, but when you release your program, it crashes.
+Moreover, what happens when you decide to update a version of some external library which you mocked in test?
+Test works just fine, since library is mocked, but when you release your program, it may crash.
+Not always but when update has some essential changes.
 Conclusion?
 The test is useless because it did not detect bug that should be found.

 Take a look at an example.
-Testing rest client is my favourite but case with repository is good too.
+Testing a rest client is my favourite but case with repository is good too.
 In the code presented below we test fetching some additional data from an external service by using a rest client.
-Do not focus on the constants.
-It is not important here.
-Clue is in the given section, look at the number of mocks.
+Just look at the given section and count the mocks.

 ```groovy
 def "should return transformed delivery methods for two sellers"() {